raushan80-443/pomodoro/README.md

     python pomo.py

-    The timer will start running with 25 minutes of work time followed by a 5-minute break.
-After every fourth work session, there will be a longer break of 15 minutes.
+    The timer will start running with 40 minutes of work time followed by a 4-minute break.
+After every 3rd work session, there will be a longer break of 16 minutes.

     To stop the timer, click the "Window" button, right-click on the terminal window running the Pomodoro timer, and select "Close" or "Quit" from the context menu.